Classic Lemon Pound Cake

 No, really.
 Go do something else.
 Because it’s going to be 3-5 hours before you can touch this cake again for the final glaze.
 It needs to be completely cooled before you do this last step.

 Whisk the mixture gently until combined.
 Don’t worry about lumps!
 Just keep stirring gently.
+You might need to add up to one more tablespoon of whole milk, one 1/2 teaspoon at a time.
+Be patient!

 You’re done when the mixture has the texture of thick honey.